Learn how to remove negative news articles with our complete guide.

 And with employers, coworkers, first dates, and loved ones searching you online every day, that bad article could be doing serious damage to your reputation each minute it remains on the web.

 So, what can you do about it?
-How can you remove negative news articles and stop that negative news article from impacting your reputation?
+How can you remove negative news articles and stop that one negative news article from impacting your reputation?

-Here’s how that bad news impacts your online presence, how long it stays online, what people search websites like My Life can impact you, and how to get a negative news article removed from the internet.
+Here’s how that bad or damaging news article impacts your online presence, how long it stays online, what people search websites like My Life can impact you, and how to get a negative news article removed from the internet.

 How do negative news articles or negative news stories on Google affect my reputation?

 Negative news stories or a negative news article appearing on Google’s first page can create major damage to your online reputation.
 Because local and national news sites are favored by Google, a negative online news publication or article featuring your name, just like negative newspaper articles in print get popular in your area, are likely to rank highly in search results.

 Now a question arises: why does a negative news article rank up in Google search results?

-The Simple answer to negative news article getting more air than other content is that it gives them greater visibility and much more traffic than anything else making up your digital footprint.
+The Simple answer to negative news articles getting more air than other content is that it gives them greater visibility and much more traffic than anything else making up your digital footprint.
 Apart from that other several reasons for trending a negative news story on major search engines are as follows:

 1 News stories are trending and timely